Safari (web browser): Potential anticompetitive practices

 Apple has been criticized for anticompetitive practices related to Safari on iOS.
 Before iOS 14 (2020), users could not change their default browser, so links always opened in Safari.
 App Store rules still require all third-party iOS browsers to use Safari's WebKit browser engine, inheriting its limitations.
 Apple's stated motivation for this browser engine restriction was to increase security, an argument disputed by the UK's Competition and Markets Authority.
 The European Union's Digital Markets Act regulation, passed in 2022, requires Apple to allow alternative browser engines.
 In response, Google and Mozilla began porting their browser engines to iOS.

 Payments from Google

 In November 2023, during the US's search engine antitrust trial against Google, an economics professor at the University of Chicago revealed that Google pays Apple 36% of all search advertising revenue generated when users access Google through the Safari browser.
 These payments reached $20 billion in 2022, according to Eddy Cue, Apple's senior vice president of services.

 Both Apple and Google have argued that disclosing the specific terms of their search default agreement would harm their competitive positions.
 However, the court ruled that the information was relevant to the antitrust case and ordered its disclosure.
 This revelation has raised concerns about the dominance of Google in the search engine market and the potential anticompetitive effects of its agreements with Apple.

+IP leak and censorship of GitLab

+Apple Inc. has been sharing the IP addresses of Safari users in China mainland with Tencent Safe Browsing since at least 2019.
+Since 2022, Apple Inc. has also been sending the IP addresses of Safari users in Hong Kong to Tencent, while Google is not yet blocked by the Government of Hong Kong, unlike mainland China.
+In 2022, Hong Kong former Apple Inc. senior software engineer Chu Ka-cheong discovered that Apple Safari blocked GitLab in mainland China and Hong Kong due to Tencent's blacklist, which labeled GitLab, a California-based American software company and the first partly Ukrainian unicorn, as containing dangerous "misinformation."